JasperDuan111/ImageNet-100-Classification/README.md

 # ImageNet Classification with InceptionNet

-This is a PyTorch-based ImageNet-100 image classification project that uses a architecture based on Googlenet(Inception) to train and test on a subset of the ImageNet dataset (100 classes).
-The TOP-1 accuracy reaches 0.73 using RTX3060 GPU, you can try to enlarge the batch size of train_data_loader which may help a lot if your GPU computational power is adequate.
+This is a PyTorch-based ImageNet-100 image classification project that uses a architecture based on Inception and Xception to train and test on a subset of the ImageNet dataset (100 classes).
+The TOP-1 accuracy reaches 0.7574 using RTX3060 GPU, you can try to enlarge the batch size of train_data_loader which may help a lot if your GPU computational power is adequate.
 You can also use Auxiliary Classification or change the architecture of fc to get better performance.
 However, in `model.py`, the fc layer diverges from googlenet which enhances the performance but reduce the training speed.

 ## Project Structure